-The Green Deal is Government's flagship environmental policy, aiming to drive energy efficiency improvements in millions of UK homes and businesses at low or no up-front cost to the customer.
+The Green Deal is Government's flagship energy efficiency policy, aiming to drive improvements in millions of UK homes at low or no up-front cost to the customer.

 What is the Green Deal?

 Launched in January 2013, the Green Deal is the Government's flagship retrofit initiative.
 It is a market-based mechanism which aims to overcome three major barriers to home retrofit: a lack of upfront finance; the availability of reliable information about which measures to install, and the low levels of consumer confidence in the building supply chain.